selfhosters/selfhosters.net/docs/templating.md

 I'm not going to walk you trough this, but I am going to tell you how it ended up like it did.

-I changed the overview to match the intro from the readme of the container
+I changed the overview to match the intro from the readme of the container.

-I used the dropdown to set the categories as I saw fit
+I used the dropdown to set the categories as I saw fit.

-I set the support thread as the issue page of the project
+I set the support thread as the issue page of the project.

 !!! danger "Do not do this if you are creating a template for your own container, create a support thread on the unraid forums and use that link"

-The project page is usually the GitHub link to the container
+The project page is usually the GitHub link to the container.

-I have yet to change the Icon URL, because I need to create a icon
+I have yet to change the Icon URL, because I need to create a icon.

 `WebUI` Should be filled with the *container* port, unraid should do the translation `http://[IP]:[PORT:5800]`.
-If this is a https enabled port, set the url to use https
+If this is a https enabled port, set the url to use https.

-For Post arguments and Extra Parameters, you should know if you need to fill this
+For Post arguments and Extra Parameters, you should know if you need to fill this.

 ![cont-meta-filled](templating/tmpl-cont-meta-filled.png)

-#### Grab the XML
+### 1.1.3 Grab the XML

 Once you have filled all the fields, and set the ports, variables and volumes as good as you can, you can press the `Save` button, this takes you to a page where can see the xml in plain-text.
 Don't worry, it also saves the xml to your OS disk.
-Bellow is the XML generated by the procedure above
+Bellow is the XML generated by the procedure above.

 ??? example